keivrijdag/keivrijdag/README.md

 wisdom.
 On the other hand, perhaps we should slow down on being serious all the time.

+### What is it with that Keivrijdag/Creagfriday?

+The same event is organised in parallel in Groningen and Stirling.
+See the rich history of these events below.

 ### Why is it called Keivrijdag?

 'kei' is Dutch for 'very' and 'vrijdag' is Dutch for Friday.
 Additionally, 'vrij' is Dutch for 'free' as used in 'freedom' (among others), so it is a very free Friday!

+### Why is it called Creagfriday?

+'creag' is Scottish Gaelic for rock.
+The 'Kei' in Creagfriday's ancestral event 'Keivrijdag' is a Dutch word for 'rock'.

 ### Is the Keivrijdag related to the KEI week?